krssclaire/etch-a-sketch/README.md

     * The user can reset the grid to its default dimensions
     * The user can select the size of the grid through range input
 * About the design
-    * It is responsive on all device
+    * It is responsive on all devices

 ## What I learned